/ Updated 22 Apr 2026 45 min read / ,

 In the previous post I wrote that the framework, hosting platform, and application code should all have seatbelts in place to reduce the likelihood of infinite retries in serverless environments.
 All three failed:

-The framework: Unsafe defaults — $tries null (see #4), backoff 0 (see #2), WithoutOverlapping lock infinite (see #3), maxExceptions bypassed by OOM (see #1) — meant my mistakes had no guardrails.
-Every other major queue system defaults to bounded retries.
+The framework: Unsafe defaults -- make:job stub is bare, $tries null (see #4), backoff 0 (see #2), WithoutOverlapping lock infinite (see #3), maxExceptions bypassed by OOM (see #1) -- meant my mistakes had no guardrails at the layer I actually wrote.

 The platform (Vapor): Three layers of tries configuration that contradict each other, none clearly documented (see #4).
 Support didn't flag the root cause in either incident.

 The git log from August 20, 2023 (private repository) tells the story: 11 commits in a single day, reverts of reverts, and the first $tries = 5 added mid-crisis.
+The fix that actually turned off the money hose was the file_get_contents HTTP timeout added the next day (commit e6f7cb5, Aug 21), which stopped attempts from hanging to the Lambda ceiling; that change alone dropped per-attempt cost by roughly 30x.
+The $tries = 5 + idempotency guard + queue-timeout reduction landed the night before were supporting fixes, not the dominant one.
 No single layer caused this alone.
 My bad code, combined with unsafe framework defaults, on a platform with inconsistent and undocumented tries configuration, turned a coding mistake into $358.90 across two separate incidents four years apart.

 Do we actually need seatbelts or guardrails?